DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 - placing Godot scenes using Trenchbroom
 - attaching Godot scripts to specific brushes as Solid Classes
 - adjusting script variables of a Godot scene using Trenchbroom's property editor

+You are given some entity definitions through `Qodot.fgd`, such as
+- Light
+- Breakable
+- Door

+These have limited functionality, but they exist as an example of what can be done with entities.

+**Warning:** As of Qodot 1.7, if your map has an entity that isn't in an FGD associated with the Trenchbroom game definition, the map geometry won't build in Qodot.
+This can happen if you copy a map but don't include an FGD to recall its entity definitions.
+Any brushes or points with an `undefined` classname will cause this problem.
+You can resolve this by removing any `undefined` entities, or re-importing the map to Trenchbroom with the proper FGDs in place for the game definition.

 ## Creating new entity definitions
 In Qodot, you define new types of entities by creating a resource file, with the .tres extension.
 Qodot provides a couple of resource presets for you to use: